WarintornNawong/Portfolio/Customer_Churn_Prediction/README.md

 ![image](https://user-images.githubusercontent.com/104628789/170283915-c14703ee-f095-4160-8a75-af8d9853ab16.png)

-The result show that the highest ROC-AUC score is "CatBoostClassifier" with 0.8329 score
+The result show that the highest ROC-AUC score is "CatBoostClassifier" with 83.5 %, followed by LightBoosting with 83.4 % and XGBoost 83.27 %.

 ## Feature Improtance
 the key feature importance for each algorithm use to predict customer churn probability.